miso-lims/miso-lims/docs/user_manual/type_data.md

 define the possible dimensions of these boxes.
 A box size may be marked as scannable.
 This means that the box can be scanned using a bulk barcode scanner (see [Barcode Scanners](site_configuration.html#barcode_scanners)).

-Modifications to box sizes can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete box sizes using the standard interface.
+Box size dimensions cannot be modified if there are any existing boxes using the size.
+A box size can only be deleted if the size has not been used by any existing boxes.

 {% include userman-toplink.md %}